-I studied recorder and baroque oboe at the Royal Conservatorium in The Hague.
-I received the diploma “uitvoerend musicus” for recorder under supervision of Ricardo Kanji in 1984.
-1986 was the year I finished my study baroque oboe with Ku Ebbinge.
+I studied recorder and baroque oboe at the Royal Conservatory in The Hague.
+In 1984 I obtained the ‘uitvoerend musicus’ diploma for recorder under the supervision of Ricardo Kanji.
+In 1986 I finished my baroque oboe studies with Ku Ebbinge.

-My interest in the building of instruments started during my starting years of baroque oboe (1981).
-Frederick Morgan, Bruce Haynes and others have taught several courses at the conservatorium in those years.
-The Conservatorium has opened its own workplace in cooperation with Ricardo Kanji and Peter van der Poel amongst others.
-Some of my starting colleagues were Jacqueline Sorel and Peter van der Poel.
+My interest in making instruments began during my early years of baroque oboe (1981).
+Frederick Morgan, Bruce Haynes and others taught several courses at the Conservatory during those years.
+The Conservatorium opened its own workshop in collaboration with Ricardo Kanji and Peter van der Poel, among others.

-The first ten years the activities were mostly aimed at the building of recorders.
-Since 1990 the interest has increasingly shifted to baroque oboe, because I wanted to make what I played most in concerts.
-Because of that I have build solely baroque oboes since 2000.
+During the first ten years the activities mainly focused on making recorders.
+Since 1990 my interest shifted more and more to baroque oboes, because I wanted to make what I played most often in concerts.
+For this reason i have been making baroque oboes exclusively since 2000.

-Since 1984 I have worked at many orchestras as baroque oboist and sometimes as a recorder player.
+Since 1984 I have worked in many orchestras as a baroque oboist and sometimes as a recorder player.

-In conclusion I have to mention that my friendship and cooperation with Piet Dhont has led to many new insights and inspiration.
-For me he has been one of the pioneers on the area of making historical oboes.
+Finally i must mention that my friendship and collaboration with Piet Dhont has led to many new insights and inspiration.
+For me he is one of the pioneers in the field of historical oboe making.